matthijsbrouwer/arduino_api/README.md

 - A process running a Flask based providing an [REST API](http://localhost:5000/api/) to get and/or set status of leds and button, do measurements with the sensor and enable and adjust a program to do this automatically.
 By default this webserver is made available on localhost port 5000.

+- A process handling the storage of measurements on the filesystem or in a configured eLABJournal experiment.

 ## Demonstrator

 The Flask based server also hosts an html/javascript based [demonstrator](http://localhost:5000/) to test and illustrate use of the [REST API](http://localhost:5000/api/).
 Using jQuery based javascript, the status of the board is periodically checked by calling the [REST API](http://localhost:5000/api/) with AJAX requests.
 This allows the demonstrator to update and display the current status of leds, button and sensor to the user.

 <img width="350" src="../master/images/manual.png?raw=true">

 The buttons LED1 and LED2 trigger functions to perform again AJAX calls to the API, resulting in a change of status for the leds.
-The MEASUREMENT button lets the board register the value measured on the incoming SENSOR1 port, and this value is reported back together with the time and status of leds and button.
+The MEASUREMENT button let the board register the value measured on the incoming SENSOR1 port, and this value is reported back together with the time and status of leds and button.
 These measurements are displayed in the browser.

 <img width="600" src="../master/images/measurements.png?raw=true">